Daily Math Guide

 2. Engineering and Construction

-• Project Scheduling: Construction projects often involve tasks that follow predictable timelines with constant increments of progress, such as laying foundations, erecting structures, etc.
+• Project Scheduling: Construction projects often involve tasks that follow predictable timelines with constant increments of progress, such as laying foundations and erecting structures.

 • Maintenance and Repairs: Scheduled maintenance tasks can be planned using arithmetic sequences to ensure regular intervals for servicing equipment or infrastructure.